Noodlelizer10/Noodlelizer10/README.md

 ## Hi there 👋, I am Thomas
-I am currently a computer science student.
-The best way to reach me is through my email.
+-I am currently a computer science student.
+-The best way to reach me is through my email.
+-I have experience using python and C++
 <!--
 **Noodlelizer10/Noodlelizer10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.